Skip to main content

 Examples

-Predicate dependant on value
+Predicate dependent on value

 import { Validator } from 'fluentvalidation-ts';